ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 ### API Version Numbers

-The version number is of the form `x.y`, where `x` and `y` are positive numbers greater or equal to zero. `x` is referred to as the "major" number, and `y` as the "minor" number.
+The version number is of the form `x.y`, where `x` and `y` are positive numbers greater than or equal to zero. `x` is referred to as the "major" number, and `y` as the "minor" number.

 The major number must be increased if a _backwards incompatible_ change is